Puyallup, Washington: Education

-The Puyallup School District has 35 schools attended by more than 22,250 students.
-The district is the ninth largest in Washington state, extending to neighboring South Hill, parts of Tacoma, and the Edgewood area.
-Some local schools hold annual warning drills on account of the dangers of lahars in the event of an eruption of Mount Rainier, which would leave students with a maximum of 15 minutes to find higher land or the top of a building.
+The Puyallup School District has 35 schools and serves more than 22,534 students.
+The district is the ninth-largest in the state, extending to neighboring South Hill, parts of Tacoma, and the Edgewood area.

 Puyallup is also home to Pierce College Puyallup, a community college that opened in 1990.
 It is one of the two main campuses belonging to the college, the other being Pierce College Fort Steilacoom in Lakewood.